top of page

 The Challenge

-ABA therapy is a long-term treatment, making pre-authorization a critical step before services begin.
-However, navigating the pre-authorization process is time-consuming and complex, leading to significant payment delays if not handled correctly.
+ABA therapy is a long-term treatment, which makes pre-authorization essential before services start.
+The pre-authorization process can be slow and complicated.
+This often leads to payment delays if not handled properly.

-• Frequent reauthorization requirements: Many payers require ongoing pre-approvals every 3-6 months.
+• Frequent reauthorization requirements: Many payers need ongoing approvals every 3-6 months.

-• Extensive documentation demands: Insurers often require detailed progress reports, treatment plans, and justification for continued therapy.
+• Insurers usually need detailed reports, treatment plans, and reasons for ongoing therapy.

 The Impact

-Without timely pre-authorization, ABA clinics risk providing services that later get denied for reimbursement.
-This leads to unpaid claims, disputes with insurance companies, and revenue loss.
+Without timely pre-authorization, ABA clinics risk providing services that may be denied later.
+This results in unpaid claims, disputes with insurers, and revenue loss.

 How to Fix It

-• Automate pre-authorization tracking: Use billing software that alerts clinics about upcoming reauthorizations and documentation deadlines.
+• Automate pre-authorization tracking.
+Use billing software to notify clinics about reauthorizations and deadlines.

-• Maintain comprehensive client records: Ensure all client data, treatment progress, and medical necessity documentation is consistently updated and ready for submission.
+• Update all data, treatment progress, and medical necessity documents.

 Documentation and Coding Errors